SPIX23/shaiya-solutions/ep5/readme.md

 **notes**

-* the ps_game has an extra code section that begins at address 04096000 that can be used for code caves ^_^
+* the ps_game has an extra code section beginning at address 04096000 that can be used for code caves ^_^